Symptoms and Causes |

 If you have a mild case of COVID-19, you should start to feel better in a few days to a week.
 If you think your symptoms are getting worse, call your healthcare provider.

-Right now, the best defense to prevent getting COVID-19 is to follow some of the same steps you would take to prevent getting other viruses, such as the common cold or the flu.
+The best defense to prevent getting COVID-19 is to get vaccinated.
+You should also follow the same steps you would take to prevent getting other viruses, such as the common cold or the flu.

 The CDC recommends wearing a cloth face coverings in public, especially in places where it’s hard to maintain at least six feet of distance between yourself and another person.
 Face masks protect both you and the people around you.
 Cloth face masks are being recommended because we now know individuals with COVID-19 could have mild or no symptoms, while still spreading the virus to others.

 We’ve come a long way since the first cases of coronavirus (COVID-19) were confirmed in the United States.
 We’ve learned a lot about the virus and how to treat patients who have it.
 We’ve also greatly increased our ability for testing.
 You — our communities — have made tremendous efforts to adapt, too.
 It’s heartening to see so many people protecting each other by wearing face masks in public and finding ways to have fun while respecting the rules of social distancing.

 The changes we’ve all made to stay safe and healthy can feel challenging.
 But please stay vigilant.
 We know it’s not easy, but it’s critical.
 COVID-19 shouldn't be taken lightly.
 While most people get only mild symptoms, others develop serious complications of the lungs, brain and heart.
 There may also be other long-term effects that we don’t yet know about.
 And, so far, there’s no cure.
 Fortunately, there are steps we can all take to prevent this.
 But for them to be effective, we all need to do them all of the time.